 Using this as a basis, Hawkins explores how the brain passes information up and down a hierarchy that devotes more signals to feedback than to top-down processing.
 Ultimately, he builds a theory of intelligence that centers on prediction.
 “Prediction is not just one of the things your brain does.
 It is the primary function of the neocortex, and the foundation of intelligence.”

 The book is well-written.
-The reader is brought along Hawkins’ scientific journey, making theoretical discoveries along the way.
+Hawkins takes the reader along his scientific journey, making theoretical discoveries along the way.
 In the process, you may be persuaded that his theories are not only plausible, but probably correct.

 Do you have other brainy book recommendations?
 Please share below.